mathresearch/mathresearch.github.io/index.md

 ### Articles :sparkles:

 1. [Primitivity and Orbit Decomposition.](http://www.jstor.org/stable/10.4169/amer.math.monthly.123.9.920) The American Mathematical Monthly Vol. 123, No. 9 (November 2016), pp. 920-923.
-2. On the approximation of .
+2. [On the approximation of ergodic projections and stationary distributions.](http://repository.uwyo.edu/cgi/viewcontent.cgi?article=1570&context=ela) Electronic Journal of Linear Algebra 23 (2012), 989-1000.

 3. On the primitivity of Cayley digraphs.

 ### Projects